fedora-infra/fedora-messaging/docs/contributing.rst

 the source code.
 It is also checked in CI.
 The Black webpage contains instructions to configure your editor to run it on the files you edit.

+We use `pre-commit <https://pre-commit.com/>`_ to run a set of linters and formatters upon commit.
+To setup to hook for your repo clone, install pre-commit and run ``pre-commit install``.

 Tests
 -----